Carnation Walling - Window Bucking

 Make Squaring Bucking

 This is a rectangle of 2x4s with the same dimensions as the projecting bucking, ie on the outside it is 3" wider and taller than the window rough opening.
 It is only used during the concrete pour.
 It can be reused on windows of the same size on other levels of the house.
-It goes into the Cavity Bucking on the inside of the wall and is used to hold everything square and to help take the weight of the wet concrete above.
-It has a triangulation piece of 2x4 as well as a vertical 2x4 in the center.
+It goes into the cavity bucking on the inside of the wall and is used to hold everything square and to help take the weight of the wet concrete above.
+It has one or more 45 degree triangulation pieces of 2x4 as well as a vertical 2x4 in the center.
 The vertical 2x4 is nearest the center of the wall.
-A length of 2x4 is used to hold the sides out at the right dimension.
+A horizontal length of 2x4 is used to hold the sides out at the right dimension.

 The bottom piece of 2x4 needs to have notches corresponding to where the concrete fill holes are.
 Start by finding the center.
 Measure 5" either side of the center and that is the start of the rectangular holes on each side.
 The notches are 10" wide and 1.5" deep.
 In the center, 10" of wood is used for the internal bracing to push on.
 The rectangular holes then repeat on 1'1" centers.

-First glue together the rectangle, making it approximately square using an L shaped square or T square.
+First put together the rectangle (adding PL-Premium glue to all joints), making it approximately square using an L shaped square or T square.

 Make Projecting Bucking

-For the 12" cavity case, using 10-1/2" wide lumber for the top and bottom and 9" for the sides, construct a rectangle that forms the rough opening of the window.
+For the 12" cavity case, using 10-1/2" wide lumber (buy 2x12) for the top and bottom and 9" (buy 2x10) for the sides, construct a rectangle that forms the rough opening of the window.
 The outside edge is flush (so it can take the window nail fin all the way round).
 The top and bottom pieces overlap the side pieces.
 If the window is an 8'x5' rough opening then the inside dimensions of the rectangle should be 8'x5'.
-There is no need for any diagonal bracing within the rectangle because the EPS will hold it it square.
+There is no need or desire for any diagonal bracing within the rectangle.

 Try to use good straight lumber, but if the lumber is slightly warped then you will want to arrange for the bow to be inwards.
 The padded 2x4 cross that will be added later will push out any bow.
 If there is a slight bend in the other dimension then make the window bucking bow to the outside of the house (this is just for consistency).